 — WNBA (@WNBA) July 28, 2018

-Taken first overall by the Connecticut Sun back in 2010, separating herself from the endless list of Storrs-based basketball legends with an infectious personality and a unique way to make a difference in the community.
+Taken first overall by the Connecticut Sun back in 2010, Charles separated herself from the endless list of Storrs-based basketball legends with an infectious personality and a unique way to make a difference in the community.
 For a college internship, Charles would work with inmates at Bergin Correctional Institution, a 10-minute drive from the basketball cathedral of Gampel Pavilion, to help inmates prepare for life after release.

 “They are just everyday people, people you would see anywhere you go.
 They are just people who have made mistakes,” Charles told Kristie Ackert of the New York Daily News back in 2010.
 “Everybody makes mistakes, you have to learn from them and change.”

 Prison staff originally worried that Charles’ status as a local and national celebrity would be a distraction.
-Charles, a psychology major at UConn, quickly abated these concerns quickly.
+Charles, a psychology major at UConn, abated these concerns quickly.

-“She is very humble and very genuine,” says prison internship supervisor Calma Frett told Ackert.
+“She is very humble and very genuine,” prison internship supervisor Calma Frett told Ackert.
 “She listens and participates, and the inmates treat her like they would any other staff member.”

 Charles was drafted by the local Sun, their Mohegan Sun Arena home 45 minutes away from Storrs.
 After four relatively successful seasons, Charles went home via a trade.